r6security/phoenix/docs/INSTALL.md

 You can try Phoenix out at Killercoda in a self paced tutorial where you can try out the following scenarios:
 * Scheduled restart with Time-based Trigger
-* On-demand restart with Falco Backend
+* On-demand restart with Falco-integrator
-* On-Demand quarantine with Falco Backend
+* On-demand quarantine with Falco-integrator